 Disney+ is the new subscription streaming service for Marvel, Star Wars, Pixar, NatGeo, the Simpsons, vault movies, and a library that pits Disney Plus v.
 Netflix.
-We’ll review whether Disney+ is worth the money, pros & cons, our takeaways from the D23 Expo panel, and everything you need to know about the platform’s confirmed original programming.
-(Updated September 22, 2019.)
+We’ll review whether Disney+ is worth the money, pros & cons, and everything you need to know about the platform’s confirmed original programming.
+(Updated December 13, 2019.)

 For starters, some basics about Disney Plus.
 This is essentially Disney’s version of Netflix; even though it has “Disney” in the name, the brand has become so huge and all-encompassing that Disney+ is far more than a family service or something just for kids.